armflorentlebeau/avhcli/README.md

     --name  | -n NAME    specify an instance name --model | -m MODEL   specify Arm Virtual Hardware model when using create.
-Ignored otherwise MODEL should be one of imx8mp-evk (default), rpi4b or stm32u5-b-u585i-iot02a OPERATION should be one of:
+Ignored otherwise MODEL should be one of imx8mp-evk (default), rpi4b or stm32u5-b-u585i-iot02a --id    | -i ID      specify Arm Virtual Hardware instance ID when using start, stop or delete.
+Ignored otherwise Instance ID can be obtained using status
+    OPERATION should be one of:
     create | -c          create an Arm Virtual Hardware instance delete | -d          delete the Arm Virtual Hardware instance create by this script